-The Company evaluates goodwill for impairment on an annual basis during the fourth quarter, or more frequently if circumstances indicate impairment might exist.
-Goodwill is evaluated for impairment through the comparison of the fair value of reporting units to their carrying values.
+The Company evaluates goodwill for impairment on an annual basis during our fourth quarter, or more frequently if circumstances indicate impairment might exist.
+Goodwill is evaluated for impairment through the comparison of fair value of our reporting units to their carrying values.
 When evaluating goodwill for impairment, the Company may first perform an assessment of qualitative factors to determine if the fair value of the reporting unit is more-likely-than-not greater than its carrying amount.
-This qualitative assessment is referred to as a "step zero" approach.
 If, based on the review of the qualitative factors, the Company determines it is not more-likely-than-not that the fair value of a reporting unit is less than its carrying value, the Company bypasses the required two-step impairment test.
-If the Company does not perform a qualitative assessment or if the fair value of the reporting unit is not more-likely-than-not greater than its carrying value, the Company performs the first step ("step one") of the two-step impairment test and calculates the estimated fair value of the reporting unit.
-If the carrying value of goodwill exceeds the estimated fair value, there is an indication that impairment may exist and the second step must be performed to measure the amount of impairment loss.
-The amount of impairment is determined by comparing the implied fair value of reporting unit goodwill to the carrying value of the goodwill in the same manner as if the reporting unit was being acquired in a business combination.
+If the Company does not perform a qualitative assessment or if the fair value of the reporting unit is not more-likely- than-not greater than its carrying value, the Company performs a quantitative assessment and calculates the estimated fair value of the reporting unit.
+If the carrying value of the reporting unit exceeds the estimated fair value, there is an indication that impairment may exist.
+The amount of impairment is determined by comparing the implied fair value of the reporting unit goodwill to the carrying value of the goodwill in the same manner as if the reporting unit was being acquired in a business combination.
 If the implied fair value of goodwill is less than the recorded goodwill, the Company would record an impairment loss for the difference.